xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/InstallingExtension/Index.rst

 Step 1
 ^^^^^^

-Install the `CloudFlare TYPO3 extension <https://typo3.org/extensions/repository/view/cloudflare>`__ to restore visitor IP.
-Since CloudFlare acts as a proxy for sites, CloudFlare's IPs are going to show in your logs, unless you install something to restore the original visitor IP.
+Install the `Cloudflare TYPO3 extension <https://typo3.org/extensions/repository/view/cloudflare>`__ to restore visitor IP.
+Since Cloudflare acts as a proxy for sites, Cloudflare's IPs are going to show in your logs, unless you install something to restore the original visitor IP.

 This extension can be installed through the typical TYPO3 installation process using the Extension Manager or using